Prata, Minas Gerais

 Prata is a Brazilian municipality located in the west of the state of Minas Gerais.
-Its population as of 2020 was 28,017, living in a total area of 4,856 km².
+Its population as of 2020 was 28,017, living in a total area of 4,856 km2.
 The city belongs to the statistical mesoregion of Triângulo Mineiro and Alto Paranaíba and to the statistical microregion of Uberlândia.
 It became a municipality in 1873.

-Location
+Geography

 Prata is located at an elevation of 631 meters in the rich region known as the Triângulo Mineiro.
 It is southwest of Uberlândia and northwest of Uberaba and is connected to Uberlândia by federal highway BR-497.